CatX711/GreetLang/GreetlangPlus.md

 In this case we give `OneThousandTimesTwo` a nickame of `OneKx2`.
 For the rest of the code, when we use `OneKx2`, we'll know that we're referring to `OneThousandTimesTwo`!
 <br />
 Also, when you give a variable a nickname, it is still alright to use the original name, but it might get confusing if you keep switching between using a variable's nickname and it's real name.
+When using a nickname, to output it, instead of an exclamation mark, you would use `n` followed by a colon `:`, to let the compiler know it's a nickname.
+Not doing this will result in an error.

 <br />